 Upon finishing you’ll see your progress result.
 SpanishDict uses Spaced Repetition System (SRS) just like many others.
 See that ‘You reviewed 8 words’?
 Click that to see when those words will appear again.

 Here’s the vocabulary dashboard.
 Whenever you start on a new list SpanishDict automatically makes you follow it by default and put them on your ‘My Lists’.
 To unfollow click on the specific list and click the Following.
 It will turn into ‘+ Follow’.

 To rename your own list click on your desired list.
-Hover over on that name and you’ll see a pencil icon.
+Hover over that name and you’ll see a pencil icon.
 You can change the image (it’s actually an icon image) list as well.
-Hover on that, click the pencil icon, and choose from varieties of icons just like the one you have on your phone (smileys, hand gestures, animals, etc)
+Hover over that, click the pencil icon, and choose from varieties of icons just like the one you have on your phone (smileys, hand gestures, animals, etc)

 To add a new word click Add new word and start typing.
 You’ll see a few suggestions below.
 Click and choose the one with the meaning you’re looking for.

 As shown in the above picture, you can do a few things with your list.